InstrumentBox/Network/Sources/Web/Web.docc/GettingStarted/MacrosRequestDeclaration.md

 this by passing argument to `@Body` macro.
 In that case type of variable must match type body converter works with.

-Let's say you need to customize data encoding strategy of your `JSONEncoder` that's used by converter.
+Let's say you need to customize date encoding strategy of your `JSONEncoder` that's used by converter.

 ```swift
 @POST<SomeObject, APIError>("path/to/some/object")